-The AAMC has identified 15 Core Competencies for Entering Medical Students.
-These pre-professional, thinking and reasoning, and science competencies are relevant for all health professions.
-As you proceed through your pre-health professions preparation, we encourage you to reflect regularly on your level of mastery of each of the core competencies, making plans to develop those competency areas where you have less experience and documenting examples of how you have demonstrated those competencies with which you have significant familiarity.
+The AAMC has identified 17 Premed Competencies for Entering Medical Students.
+These professional, science, and thinking and reasoning competencies are relevant for all health professions.
+As you proceed through your pre-health professions preparation, we encourage you to reflect regularly on your level of mastery of each of the competency areas, making plans to develop those competencies where you have less experience and documenting examples of how you have demonstrated those competencies with which you have significant familiarity.

 The AAMC has also compiled a wealth of Real Stories Demonstrating Core Competencies, which can be an incredibly helpful way to conceptualize how these competencies are practiced by applicants of all stripes.

 |Human Behavior.
 Applies knowledge of the self, others, and social systems to solve problems related to the psychological, sociocultural, and biological factors that influence health and well-being.